 Squirrel and Chipmunk

 - Trapping is the surest way to remove problem critters.
-Live traps are very effective in trapping a particularly pesky squirrel or chipmunk.
-However, don't expect to control a whole population of these furry friends with trapping.
-There's always more where they came from.
+Live traps are very effective for trapping a particularly pesky squirrel or chipmunk.
+However, don't expect to control a whole population with trapping.
+There are always more where they came from.
+Some states also have regulations about trapping and relocating animals.
 For more information, read Animal Trapping Techniques.